Council tax information for landlords

 When the tenant is responsible

-The tenant (or tenants) is responsible for the Council Tax when you rent the whole of the property to one person or family, or to joint tenants.
-We send the bill to your tenant(s).
+The tenant is responsible for the Council Tax when you rent the whole property to one person, family, or joint tenants.
+We will send the bill to your tenant(s).

 When the landlord is responsible

-If you rent out the property to several people, and they each have an individual tenancy agreement to occupy only part of the building - called a 'house in multiple occupation' (HMO) - you are responsible for paying the Council Tax.
+If you rent out the property to several people with individual tenancy agreements for part of the building, known as a 'house in multiple occupation' (HMO), you are responsible for paying the Council Tax.
 We send the bill to you.

-If we determine that your property is a HMO and you do not agree with this, you can appeal against our decision.
-For further information on how to appeal visit the Valuation Tribunal.
-Your appeal to them will have a time limit and you are advised to follow their guidelines.
+If you believe your property is incorrectly classified as a HMO, you can appeal against our decision.
+For more details on how to appeal, visit the Valuation Tribunal.
+Remember, appeals have time limits and you should follow their guidelines.

 Keeping us informed